 Picking Your Paint

 There are tons of furniture paints on the market now (click here to see What’s the Best Paint for Furniture?).
-Seems like everybody and their mama has come out with a furniture paint!
+Seems like everybody and their mama has come out with furniture paint!
 That’s good for us creatives, but it can also be confusing because you don’t know which paint to select.
 They’re probably all just fine, but some are good for beginners.

 Don’t ruin your floors.
 I know it sounds very common sense, but I only include this because I have ruined some floors by trying to take the short cut and not cover the floor (umm…laziness??).
 Try plastic drop cloth, towels, or newspaper or something similar.

-STEP 4: Get the Gunk Out
+STEP 4: Clean Off the Gunk From Your Dresser First

 Dressers are gross.
 Wait, let me clarify that: thrifted dressers are gross!
-LOL.
 You’ll need to remove the drawers and use a solution of vinegar and water and wipe everything out.
 Try using a steam cleaner (I recommend the HomeRight Steam Machine) to get the deep down gunk out of the dresser.
 You can find a full video tutorial HERE for all of the Steam Machine’s uses, plus see how I used the steam cleaner to blast those dirty thrifted file cabinets I used in my basement home office DIY desk.

 I had planned on painting the mid-century mod dresser white, but when I saw what was happening, I decided to paint it pink to disguise the bleed.
 It worked in my favor!
 The outcome was pretty!